 The benefits of interacting with the oceans

 Fleming shifted the tone of the platform presentations to focus on the benefits gained through positive interactions with marine environments.
 She presented results from scientific surveys, interviews, and controlled experiments in the UK.
 Benefits include better health reported in people who live close to the ocean or other bodies of water, with the strongest effects seen in poorer communities.
 Her group also found a reported reduction in stress and an increase in physical activity after people visited coastal areas.
 Researchers also found that people who visited marine areas reported increased interactions among family members and had increased vitamin D levels.
-Fleming and her group are now working to understand and consolidate the benefits of “blue gyms” in the UK, findings which consistently demonstrate positive benefits from interactions with healthy marine environments.
+Fleming and her group are now working to understand and consolidate the benefits of “” in the UK, findings which consistently demonstrate positive benefits from interactions with healthy marine environments.

 What’s next for the field of oceans and human health?